somehibs/goshatag/README.md

             <timechange>  only mtime has changed, checksum stayed the same
             <corrupt>     mtime stayed the same but checksum changed

-       cshatag  aims to be format-compatible with shatag and uses the same ex‐ tended attributes (see the COMPATIBILITY section).
+       goshatag no longer aims to be format-compatible with (c)shatag.
+If you want  to  use  a  cshatag filesystem with goshatag, please run goshatag with the argument -migrate to completion at least once.
+The  migration process can be interrupted safely.  (see the COMPATIBILITY section).

-       cshatag was written in C in 2012 and has been rewritten in Go in 2019.
+       cshatag  was written in C in 2012 and has been rewritten in Go in 2019. goshatag was forked in 2025.

 OPTIONS
        -dry-run    don't make any changes